dawu76/investment-research-notes/personal-finance/solo-401k/README.md

 ---

-### Instructions for Completing Schwab Individual 401(k) Plan [[pdf](https://www.schwab.com/public/file/P-619623/REG30724-05-01.pdf)]

-Employer Information
-- Fill in the requested information.
-The Name of the Adopting Employer is the business (the "Employer") that sponsors the Plan.
-- The Adopting Employer's Federal Tax Identification Number is the tax identification number assigned to your business.
-Do not use your Social Security Number.
-If your business does not have a Federal Tax Identification Number, you or your tax advisor may obtain one immediately online or by telephone; the instructions for IRS Form SS-4 (available on the IRS website at www.irs.gov) explain how to proceed.

-Plan Information
-- Fill in the requested information.
-- The three-digit Plan Sequence Number is used to identify your Plan in annual reporting to the IRS.
-Your business determines the number, beginning with 001 for the first Plan the business established.
-For example, if this is the fourth Plan your business maintains or has maintained, the Plan Sequence Number would be 004.
-- Fill in the Plan Identification Number (if applicable).
-This is the tax identification number **assigned to your Individual 401(k) Plan** for reporting purposes. **Do not use your Social Security Number or the tax identification number assigned to your business**.
-If your Plan does not have a Plan Identification Number, you or your tax advisor may obtain one immediately online or by telephone; the instructions for IRS Form SS-4 (available on the IRS website at www.irs.gov) explain how to proceed.
+### Changing business type on solo 401K

+[bogleheads.org](https://www.bogleheads.org/forum/viewtopic.php?t=390878): Changing solo 401(k) from LLC to sole proprietorship
+- "My wife has an LLC sponsoring her solo 401(k).
+She decided this year to shut down her business and go back to work.
+We would like to amend the adoption agreement to "move" the plan to her sole proprietorship.
+The adoption agreement paperwork has you fill in the sponsoring employer information on it, but i don't see how they tie the plan to the prior plan with a different name and EIN."
+- Answers: do not set up a new 401(k).
+You want to either (1) amend the current plan or (2) transfer the current plan.
+- Normally you can add the sole proprietorship in the controlled group section of the amended plan document.
+But since the Sponsor (LLC) is being terminated, the paperwork in your case is likely different.
+If the EIN used for the Solo 401k Plan is the LLC’s (sponsor’s) EIN, your spouse will need to obtain a new EIN for the Plan.
+Form 5500-EZ Part II Lines 4a-4d are used to report any changes to the Plan Sponsor Name/Plan Name/EIN since the last Form 5500-EZ filed, if any.

+[bogleheads.org](https://www.bogleheads.org/forum/viewtopic.php?t=438455): Solo 401(k), moving from LLC to Sole Proprietor, change employer of existing plan?
+- You can change the sponsoring employer.
+My wife did that when she closed her LLC and went back to a salary job.
+She has been filing 5500s due to the balance, and there is a place on the form to indicate that the employer changed.
+She has continued to file as a sole proprietor.
+Haven't heard a complaint from the feds.

+[mysolo401k.net](https://www.mysolo401k.net/what-happens-to-my-solo-401k-when-i-change-my-business-entity/): What happens to my Solo 401k when I change my business entity?
+- Question: What if I want to close the original LLC that I used to set up the solo 401(k)?
+If I start a new LLC this year, can I roll over the old solo 401(k) into a new solo 401(k) yet to be created?
+Can you help with this?
+- For example, a self-employed person may operate their self-employed business through one LLC and now they wish to operate their business through a new LLC.
+In this scenario, the plan documents will be amended to reflect the new entity as opposed to shutting down one solo 401(k) and then starting up a new solo 401(k).
+Taking this approach means that there are no changes to the Solo 401k investments, accounts, etc. as it is merely a change at the document level.

 ---

-### Using SSN and EIN for Tax filing as a sole proprietorship
+### Using SSN and EIN for tax filing as sole proprietorship

 [bogleheads.org](https://www.bogleheads.org/forum/viewtopic.php?t=407992): Solo 401k -- SSN vs. EIN
 - I would like to open a Solo 401k account with Schwab, but they're both requiring that I submit an EIN in order to create the account.
 I've heard that I can generate an EIN on the IRS website, and submit it as part of my Solo 401k application.
 Question: Would it be OK if my 1099 is still being sent to my SSN (and NOT the EIN), but the Solo 401k is opened with the EIN?
 - Yes, that's fine.
-When you get the EIN online there is a place to select that it's an EIN for a qualified plan.
-That's what you want.
-The plan EIN does not need to be the same as your employer EIN (if you decide to get one at some point).
+When you get the EIN online there is a place to **select that it's an EIN for a qualified plan.
+That's what you want.** The plan EIN does not need to be the same as your employer EIN (if you decide to get one at some point).
 You'll need an EIN for the plan so that you can file 5500-EZ someday, you can't use your SSN on that form.
 - 5500 EZ requires the employer EIN, not the plan EIN.
 - Question: When the time comes for me to file a 5500 EZ, what EIN would I use?
 I won't have an "employer" EIN and per the guidance above, I'll just have a "plan" EIN ...
 You need to register for a sole proprietorship EIN.
 It takes two minutes on the IRS site ...
 If I register for the sole proprietorship EIN, but continue to receive 1099's for my SSN, will that be an issue?
 Answer: No.
 - In Post #4, MP123 was suggesting that I get an EIN for the plan and submit that to Schwab (and *not* an EIN for the sole prop).
 And then, if/when my 401k balance exceeds 250k and I have to file a 5500 EZ, I'll then get an EIN for the sole prop and use it for that form.